EduardoVernier/dynamic-projections/README.md

 |  VAE  | _Variational autoencoders with fully connected layers_ | trying to get better internal representations by avoiding overfitting. |
 | C2VAE | _Variational autoencoders with convolutional layers_   | possibly better of both worlds regarding input reconstruction ability. |

-TODO How to decode the names to understand number of layers, neurons per layer, epochs of training, etc.
+We experiment with different optimizers, architectures, training routines, etc. To decode the names to understand the number of layers, neurons per layer, epochs of training, etc see the section "Generating the projections / Formatting / Output Data" or find the python notebook that generated each model in Models/ae.

+IDEAS FOR THE FUTURE: (a) Can we extend UMAP the same way that Paulo extended t-SNE for dynamic data. (b) Would linear discriminant analysis with strategy 4 make sense?

 ## Datasets